 Each matchmaking project consists of field visits by selected expert consultants who interact with key local stakeholders in order to gain a clear understanding of the technological needs on the ground.
 These needs are then analysed and matched with potential technological solutions – forming the basis for a matchmaking event bringing together selected stakeholders, seekers, potential providers of solutions, the finance community, and other experts.

-WIPO GREEN is currently undertaking a matchmaking project focused on green technology needs in water and agriculture in East Africa, with a regional seminar in Nairobi planned for the first half of 2016.
+In 2016, WIPO GREEN undertook a matchmaking project focused on green technology needs in water and agriculture in East Africa and held a regional seminar in Nairobi.
 Read the full project report.

 The WIPO GREEN Licensing Checklist is designed for those involved in negotiating technology transfer licensing agreements.
 It provides a checklist of key issues which should be considered when negotiating and concluding such contracts.
 The checklist is not an exhaustive resource; rather it helps provides an overview, as well as links to further information.

 Part I addresses the most relevant items to be considered when concluding a licensing agreement:

 Part II addresses issues which concern development collaborations specifically.

 A list of resources and references presents a selection of links to further information.